What Do You Want to Learn Today?

 What is “reschooling”?

-Reschooling means reflecting on how school shaped you as a person, and choosing to take charge of your education from now on.
-It means appreciating the school experiences that empowered you, and moving past the ones that didn’t.
-I firmly believe that it’s never too late to reschool yourself, whatever your age or circumstances.
+Reschooling yourself is reflecting on how school shaped you into the person you are, and choosing to shape your own life from now on.
+It’s about realizing when you’re on the wrong track and doing what it takes to get on the right one.
+Reschooling yourself means appreciating the school experiences that empowered you, and moving past the ones that didn’t.

-Most of us spend about a third of our most impressionable years in school, so school must have influenced the people we became: how we see ourselves and what we choose to do with our lives.
-I believe that we all experienced things in school that affect our adult lives today.
+We all experienced things in school that affect our adult lives day-to-day.
 By bringing these memories to the surface and becoming conscious of them, we can be intentional about what impact they have on us as adults.
 See Why Reschool? for examples.

-Are you doing this project through an organization or institution?
+Is Reschool Yourself part of an organization or institution?
 Is it a nonprofit?

 Why did you go back to your old schools?